Costs and Rewards

 After the bubble has ascended to the spot where the Middle of the Chest acupoint is, it will stay there for a period of time.
 It does so because the most essential things of a person’s body are there, and much more (the heart is also located there), and the bubble needs to form a system of these within it.
 The most essential things need to be supplied into the bubble for its enrichment.
 Then, after some time, it continues to ascend.
 Things will feel constricted when it passes through your neck, as if your blood vessels were constricted or swollen, and it feels awful.
 But after just a day or two the condition will pass.
 When the bubble has arrived at the crown of the head, we refer to it as “reaching the Niwan Palace.”
 Though we put it that way, it’s actually as large as your head, and your whole head will feel swollen.
 Since the Niwan Palace is a critical location for a human being’s life, the bubble will again need to form some essential things within itself while there.
 Afterwards it squeezes outward through the passageway of the inner eye, and the sensation is hard to bear.
 That area will feel swollen to the point that it aches, and the temples will feel swollen as well, while the regular eyes will feel sunken.
 Things will carry on like this until the bubble has squeezed out, at which point it promptly hangs at the position of the forehead.
 And this is in fact what “positioning” the mandorla refers to—its presiding over that spot.

 A person who does Buddhist or Daoist practice and has an open inner eye won’t be able to see out of it at this point in time, which expedites the formation of things inside the mandorla.
-At the front and back of the mandorla there will be two big sets of doors, both of which are closed now; it will resemble the two doors on either side of the passage at Tiananmen Square, in Beijing.
+At the front as well as back there will be a set of doors, both of which are closed now; it will resemble the two doors on either side of the passage at Tiananmen Square, in Beijing.
 The doors will remain closed except for in extremely special circumstances.
 This enables the formation and enrichment of the mandorla to happen as swiftly as possible.
 So those who can normally see through the inner eye won’t be able to at this point, as it’s prohibited.
 As for why the mandorla is hung at this position, it’s because the many channels of the body converge at this point, and at this time all the channels must traverse through the mandorla for one loop before going on; each channel must travel the mandorla so as to help lay certain groundwork inside it, so that ultimately a system of interconnecting elements is formed.
 The human body is a microcosm, so the mandorla will ultimately develop into a miniature world in which is found all that is essential to the human body.
 But what has formed thus far, at this stage, are merely facilities that aren’t yet fully operational.

 In practices known as the Mystical Ways, the mandorla stays open, by contrast.
-When it’s ejected out, it will be in the form of a straight tube, and only gradually become round again; the doors on both sides of it remain open.
+When it’s ejected out, it will be in the form of a straight tube, and only gradually become round again.
+And the doors on both sides of it remain open.
 Since the Mystical Ways are neither Buddhist nor Daoist, their adherents aren’t watched over by the many masters who protect followers of the other two systems.
 Buddhist and Daoist practitioners can go for a time without seeing through their inner eyes and still be safe, whereas practitioners of the Mystical Ways can’t, and need to be able to see with them in order to protect themselves.
 However, when they view things through their inner eyes in this scenario, it’s as if they are looking through the optical tube of a telescope.
 [Whatever the practice,] in the month or so that follows, after a few things that are needed and that work together are formed there, the mandorla starts its return.
 It begins by coming back inside the head, which is referred to as a “shifting” of the mandorla.

 As the mandorla goes back into the body, there will again be an unpleasant sense of pressure.
 Afterwards it will squeeze out of the body again, this time through the acupoint at the nape of the neck called the Jade Pillow.
 The sensation as it squeezes out will be hard to bear, and it will feel as if the head were being split open.
 But the tension will dissolve promptly after the whole mandorla comes out.
 It then hangs there in a deep dimension after exiting the body.
 It won’t be in your way when you lie down to sleep, however, as it will be present on your body of another, much deeper, dimension.
 But one thing you may sense when the mandorla is first being positioned is that something is before your eyes.
 Though these things are happening in another dimension, your vision in this world might seem hazy, as if something were blocking your view, and it won’t be too pleasant.
 The Jade Pillow acupoint is a key one and a major juncture, and so a few things will also be formed there that will work together, at the back of the head.
 The mandorla will then start to go back in again.
 The phrase I referred to earlier about the mandorla presiding over an aperture isn’t really about one aperture alone, since the mandorla needs to change its position several times.
 Once back inside the body, it returns to the Niwan Palace and begins to descend, proceeding straight down to the acupoint between the kidneys, known as the Life Gate.
 And here it is ejected out again.